-A pie chart is in a form of a circle which contains wedge-shaped areas known as pie slices.
-Each pie slices represent the count, amount, or percentage of each category and the entire circle or the pie represents the total.
+A pie chart is in a form of a circle that contains wedge-shaped areas known as pie slices.
+Each pie slices represent the count, amount, or percentage of each category and the entire circle of the pie represents the total.

-This pie chart presents the data of the summary table discussed in the preceding two examples:
+This pie chart presents the data from the summary table discussed in the preceding two examples:

 This Pareto chart uses the data of the table that immediately precedes it to highlight the causes of incomplete ATM transactions.